TomLous/advent-of-code/2023/src/main/scala/aoc2023/day2/README.md

 For each game, find the minimum set of cubes that must have been present. **What is the sum of the power of these sets?**

+Your puzzle answer was `67335`.
+<p class="day-success">Both parts of this puzzle are complete!
+They provide two gold stars: **</p>
+At this point, you should [return to your Advent calendar](/2023) and try another puzzle.

-Although it hasn't changed, you can still [get your puzzle input](2/input).
+If you still want to see it, you can [get your puzzle input](2/input).

 ## Notes